- Strict security and tight system of permissions requirements

 Ibexa ticked all the boxes

-COMECO and its technology partner rocket-media looked at three DXPs in detail and decided to push forward with Ibexa’s eZ Platform.
+COMECO and its technology partner rocket-media looked at three DXPs in detail and decided to push forward with Ibexa DXP.
 “Ibexa ticked the big picture boxes,” says Björn Biedermann, COMECO Head of Marketing and Sales, “with a personalization engine built in, and the possibility of extending the system with an eCommerce module if and when you needed it.”

 Ibexa’s DXP delivered immediate benefits because through headless delivery and the ability to use traditional website management it delivered content to the complex banking app in less than eight months.
 The platform is nimble and easy to use, which allows for content contributions from outside sources such as the partnered banks.

 From Biedermann's perspective , scalability was crucial.
-“We are on course for 600,000 to 700,000 users by the end of 2020,” he says, “and so far, Ibexa has more than kept pace with our ambitious target.”
+“We are on course for several hundred thousand users by the end of 2020,” he says, “and so far, Ibexa has more than kept pace with our ambitious target.”
 Workflows and permissions are water-tight, as is the security of the platform, both prime requirements for COMECO.